 3.3 SOFFITS AND OVERHANGS

-There are large gaps over 1/4" in size adjacent the soffit vent blocks and screens.
+There are large gaps over 1/4" in size under the soffit vent blocks.
 These gaps allow insects and rodents to enter the attic.
 Covering the gaps with screening, a strip of wood and/or caulking is recommended.